baudelaine/ocp-esx/Install-RHEL-GUI.md

 ### Open gdbserver in ESX firewall properties for VNC to work

+> :warning: Run this on ESX

 	esxcli network firewall ruleset set -e true -r gdbserver

 ### Power ctl vm on

+> :warning: Run this on ESX

 	vim-cmd vmsvc/getallvms | awk '$2 ~ "ctl-ocp" && $1 !~ "Vmid" {print "vim-cmd vmsvc/power.on " $1}' | sh

 ### Get ESX ip address

+> :warning: Run this on ESX

 > :warning: Save this address to connect to ESX VNC server